 Daniel Kuehn, Ph.D., is a senior research associate in the Urban Institute’s Income and Benefits Policy Center, where he specializes in research on apprenticeships, job training, and employment.

-This paper will document how career technical education, as outlined in a piloted guidebook for special educators, can improve the education, employment, and self-efficacy outcomes of high school students with emotional disturbance who are at high risk of receiving SSI.
+This paper documents how career technical education, as outlined in a piloted guidebook for special educators, can improve the education, employment, and self-efficacy outcomes of high school students with emotional disturbance who are at high risk of receiving SSI.

 Colleen McKay, Marsha Ellison – University of Massachusetts Medical School